 Consistently getting customer reviews on the right review sites is a major key to the success of your business.
 We break it down and make it easy for you here.

-Maybe you're a Pete's person, while your spouse swears that Jimbo's has the superior sauce.
+It is a truth universally acknowledged that everyone has a favorite pizza place.
+Maybe you’re a Pete’s person, while your spouse swears that Jimbo’s has the superior sauce.
 Maybe you prefer a chain over local spots, or you hold the (mistaken) belief that frozen pizza is the best.
 But if you eat pizza, you probably have preferences about where to go for it.

 Online review sites are the same way.
 Just like pizza places, everyone has individual preferences.
 These sites are hugely influential for your customers, so you have to know your way around the big ones.